Origins of the Eighty Years' War: Increasing Spanish influence in the Netherlands (1559–1561)

-When Philip left for Spain in 1559 (as it turned out, permanently) the central government therefore already experienced political strains, and those were exacerbated by the question of religious policy.
+When Philip left for Spain in 1559 (as it turned out, permanently) the central government experienced political strains, and these were exacerbated by questions of religious policy.
 Like his father, Philip was a fervent enemy of the Protestant teachings of Martin Luther, John Calvin, and the Anabaptists.
-Charles had legally defined heresy as "treason against God" (or French lèse-majesté divine) an "exceptional crime" that was outside the purview of normal legal procedures as laid down in the Netherlandish legal privileges.
-He therefore outlawed heresy in special placards that made it a capital offence, to be prosecuted by a Netherlandish version of the Inquisition.
+Charles had legally defined heresy as "treason against God" (or French lèse-majesté divine) an "exceptional crime" that was outside the purview of normal legal procedures in the Netherlands.
+He outlawed heresy in special placards that made it a capital offence, to be prosecuted by a Netherlandish version of the Inquisition.
 Between 1523 and 1566, more than 1,300 people were executed as heretics, far more relative to the overall population than, for instance, in France.
-Towards the end of Charles' reign enforcement had reportedly become lax.
-Philip, however, insisted on rigorous enforcement, which caused widespread unrest.

 The anti-Protestant placards, and the policy of repression of heresy in general, were highly unpopular, not just with prospective adherents of the Protestant faiths, but also with the Catholic population and the local governments, who considered it an intrusion on their prerogatives.
-Towards the end of Charles' reign, enforcement had therefore become quite lax.
-Philip, however, insisted on rigorous enforcement and this caused more and more popular unrest.
+Towards the end of Charles' reign, enforcement had become quite lax, but Philip insisted on rigorous enforcement, and this caused more and more popular unrest.
 In the province of Holland, for instance, there were riots in the late 1550s during which the mob freed some condemned persons before their execution.